“There is a striking resemblance between the act of love and the ministrations of a torturer.”

 When she reached 20 she took off.
-Even in the rain Charles’ scent was strong, and he was making enough noise for two.
-He half-ran, half-stumbled, slipping and skidding in the mud every other step.
-He kept looking over his shoulder.
+Even in the rain his scent was strong, and he was making enough noise for two.
+He half-ran, half-stumbled, slipping and skidding in the mud.
 He was out of shape, and Angela, running on all fours, her tail swatting branches with each step, could have overtaken him immediately, but she waited to see what he would do instead.
-Soon he came to a place where the rain pooled at the base of a great tree, the exposed roots forming the banks of a puddle so deep it was almost a pond.
-Charles fell into it, then started wading.
-On the opposite side, at the top of the hill, two homeless men huddled under a tarp for shelter.
-Charles began to wave and shout, and they looked at him.
-Angela waited until he had slogged halfway through the puddle and then threw her head back and howled, louder than the wind, louder than the rain, louder than the thunder.
-Charles fell to his knees and covered his ears.
-The men on the hill ran away.
+He came to a place where the rain pooled at the base of a great tree, the exposed roots forming the banks of a puddle so deep it was almost a pond.
+Charles fell into it and started wading.
+On the opposite side, at the top of the hill, two homeless men huddled under a red tarp for shelter.
+Charles began to wave and shout and they looked at him.
+Angela waited until he had slogged halfway and then threw her head back and howled, louder than the wind, louder than the rain, louder than the thunder.
+Charles covered his ears.
+The men on the hill scrambled to their feet and ran.

-Once they were out of sight she slid down the embankment and into the muddy water, wading over to Charles.
-They were both soaked, and the mud sucked at their feet, pulling them down.
+Once they were out of sight she slid down the embankment and waded to him.
+The mud sucked at their feet, pulling them down.
 She had to walk upright again to keep above the surface.
 Charles backed against a hollow formed by tree roots.
-He gibbered and sobbed and whimpered.
-She grabbed him by the nape of the neck and dragged him to “dry” land.
+He whimpered.
 "I wasn't going to do anything," he said, tears running down his mud-streaked face, mingling with the rain.
 "I wasn't going to hurt you, I swear."

-"Of course," said Angela.
+"Of course," said Angela, dragging him to dryer land.
 She sat down on his chest and ran her fingers through his hair gently, almost lovingly.